Gabriele Cioffi: Hellas Verona

 In June 2022, Cioffi signed as manager for Serie A club Hellas Verona with a contract lasting until 2024.
 On 11 October 2022, Cioffi was dismissed from his job after achieving only five points in the first nine games of the Serie A season.

+Second stint at Udinese

+On 25 October 2023, Udinese announced the appointment of Cioffi in charge of the first team, following the dismissal of Andrea Sottil, on a contract until the end of the season with an option to extend it for one further year.
+He was dismissed on 22 April 2024, leaving Udinese just above the relegation zone.